Monday Exercise 1.5: Declare Resource Needs¶

-Without trying to figure out what this code does or how many resources it uses, just create a submit file for it, and run it once with HTCondor, starting with somewhat high memory requests ("1GB" for memory and disk is a good starting point, unless you think the job will use far more, and will still match quickly).
+Without trying to figure out what this code does or how many resources it uses, create a submit file for it, and run it once with HTCondor, starting with somewhat high memory requests ("1GB" for memory and disk is a good starting point, unless you think the job will use far more).
 When it is done, examine the log file.
 In particular, we care about these lines:

 So, now we know that the job used 6,739 KB of disk (= about 6.5 MB) and 3 MB of memory!

 This is a great technique for determining the real resource needs of your job.
 If you think resource needs vary from run to run, submit a few sample jobs and look at all the results.
 And it never hurts to round up your resource requests a little, just in case your job occasionally uses more resources.

 Once you know your job’s resource requirements, it is easy to declare them in your submit file.
 For example, taking our results above as an example, we might slightly increase our requests above what was used, just to be safe:

 request_memory = 4MB # rounded up from 3 MB request_disk = 7MB # rounded up from 6.5 MB